Atomist or Holist? A Diagnosis and Vision for More Productive Interdisciplinary AI Ethics Dialogue: The ``two cultures'' within the data science community

 \section{The ``two cultures'' within the data science community}

 In 1959, at the height of Cold War, and as the US military-industrial complex established itself, scientist and writer C.P.
 Snow worried about a growing divide between two academic cultures---those from the ``hard sciences'' and the ''humanities``---whose specialization rendered them increasingly hostile and unmotivated to communicate with one another\cite{snow2012two}.
-We suggest a similar dynamic between may be stoking division within the larger data science community, and here sketch two guiding metaphors capturing key differences in the self-concept of atomists and holists (see Figure \ref{fig:summary}).
+We suggest a similar dynamic between may be stoking division within the larger data science community.
+Inspired by philosopher and historian of science Thomas Kuhn, we sketch two guiding metaphors capturing core differences between rival atomist and holist research communities.